getreu/tp-note/doc/source/tp-note--manual.md

 more technical details.
 It also explains how to change _Tp-Note_'s default text editor.

-The project is hosted on Github:
+The project is hosted on Gitlab:
 [getreu/tp-note](https://gitlab.com/getreu/tp-note).
 The project's webpage is on [http://blog.getreu.net](http://blog.getreu.net/projects/tp-note/).
 The documentation of this project is dived into tow parts: